kimrass14/project2-react/project-worksheet.md

 #### MVP
 - Confirm retrieval of API data
-- Render listing of news article previews
+- Render news article previews (image, title, source)
-- Create two routes / links to Homepage component and Saved articles component
+- In navigation, create routes / links to Homepage component and each of the seven categories
-- onClick of Bookmark button, saves article and pushes to a separate Saved articles component
+- onClick of a category, re-render of corresponding news listing
-- Saved articles component renders listing of bookmarked articles
-- onClick of article preview, link to FullArticle component
+- onClick of article preview, link to Full Article component
-- onClick of category, re-render of news listing
 - Create mobile first and make responsive
 - Deploy site to Netlify

-#### PostMVP EXAMPLE
+#### PostMVP

 - Add another component containing a form to conduct keyword searches and return results
+- Add bookmark button to article preview that saves article and pushes to Saved articles component
+- Saved articles component renders listing of bookmarked articles

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.